Police cordoned off Sangamon County in April 1933 to quell a planned “hunger march” on the Statehouse by unemployed people from around Illinois.

-Despite accusations that he had Communist sympathies, Voyzey remained a labor organizer the rest of his life.
+Despite apparently well-founded allegations that he had Communist sympathies, Voyzey remained a labor organizer the rest of his life.
 When he died in Denver, Colo., he was the Colorado representative of the American Federation of Labor.
 He is buried at Oak Ridge Cemetery.

 Roy Jones (1902-71) was a coal miner for a time.
 He apparently worked later as a truck driver and stockman for the city of Springfield, but he disappears from city directories after about 1940.